LeJit/DSSGLearningLunch/README.md

 #This is a tutorial created by Manojit (Jit) Nandi for Data Science for Social Good fellowship.

 ## installPackages.R
 Installs the necessary R packages to run the examples in this tutorial.
-Installs pcalg, RGraphViz and SMPracticals
+Installs pcalg, RGraphViz and SMPracticals.

 ##pcExample.R
 Runs the PC algorithm on synthetic data where the true causal graph is known, and compares the estimated fit with the true results.